James Logan (writer): Life

 Logan was born in Aberdeen, where his father was a merchant; he was educated at Aberdeen grammar school and Marischal College.
 A sports injury made him give up a potential career as a lawyer.

 In London with the support of Lord Aberdeen, Logan studied at the Royal Academy.
 He became a journalist, and then a clerk in an architect's office.
 He was employed for a time by the Highland Society of London, but never settled to a career.
 A brother of the London Charterhouse, he was expelled in 1866.
 With Scottish patrons, he sustained a fair standard of living, and died in London in April 1872.

 Works

-Logan's major work was The Scottish Gael, or Celtic Manners as preserved among the Highlanders (2 vol.), published in 1831.
+Logan's major work was The Scottish Gaël, or Celtic Manners as preserved among the Highlanders (2 vols.), published in 1831.
 It was based on walking tours he had made in the Scottish highlands and islands during the previous decade, during which he collected Gaelic antiquities.
 The work was dedicated to William IV, illustrated by the author, and sold well on good reviews.
-In 1876 Alexander Stewart published a second edition.
-From a modern scholarly view its value is largely in the highland customs observed, with the historical material regarded as obsolete.
+In 1876, Alexander Stewart published a second edition.
+From a modern scholarly view, its value is largely in the Highland customs observed, with the historical material regarded as obsolete.
 Other works were: